ciscoheat/mithril-hx/README.md

 ## Webshop

-A simple, although incomplete, e-commerce site to demonstrate the power of Mithril.
+A simple e-commerce site to demonstrate the power of Mithril.

 1. `haxe webshop.hxml`
 1. `nekotools server -d bin/webshop`